Ho Chi Minh City to Mumbai

 When I got to the check in there was a slight problem with the ticket.
 The printed copy I had with me didn’t mention that it was business-class.
 The official perused it and then asked me “Can you see anything to indicate this is a business-class ticket?”
 I looked carefully and noticed the price at the very bottom corner.
 It was triple the economy fare.
 I pointed it out to him and he nodded and proceeded to book me in.
 There was no mention of a luggage allowance, lengths, kilos etc. He simply took the guitars, weighed and tagged them and the suitcases, and put them through, hardly saying another word.

-This had been my experience; the obstacles I worried about the most didn’t cause even a ripple of concern.
+This was becoming my experience; the obstacles I worried about the most didn’t cause even a ripple of concern.
 They were imaginary.
-There were real problems, like the guitars, over which I had visited two different customs offices twice each, and the Post Office once, but they could be overcome with a little patience.
+There were some real problems but they could be overcome with a little patience.

-Everything came through, and I put it all back together and ventured into the secure area from which you cannot leave until you board your aircraft.
+Everything came through, and I put it all back together and ventured into the secure departure area.

 There was a business lounge, somewhere, for my airline’s business class passengers, romantically known as the Rose Lounge, but no one knew where it was.
 I walked up and down a few times, asked a few people.
 It was shared it with another airline.
 I saw inside one business lounge and it looked nice, like a luxury cafe with large booths and dark leather-clad lounges, almost empty, with a genuinely friendly and helpful steward.
 She told me about the Rose Lounge.